ansys/pyrocky/doc/source/index.rst

       :material-regular:`start;48px`

-      How to install and use PyRocky.
+      Learn how to install and launch PyRocky.

       +++
       .. button-link:: getting_started/index.html